bdtinc/maskcam/README.md

 docker-compose up -d
 ```

 Wait a couple minutes after issuing the command to make sure that all containers are built and running.
-Then, check the IP of your server by issuing `ifconfig` (you might use `127.0.0.1` for testing if the server is on your current computer, but remember to use your computer's network address instead when accessing from the Jetson)
+Then, check the local IP of your computer by issuing `ifconfig`.
+(It should be an address that starts with `192.168...`, `10...` or `172...`.)
+This is the server IP that will be used for connecting to the server (since the server is hosted on this computer).

 Next, open a web browser and enter the server IP to visit the frontend webpage:
 ```